 - the attorney and the attorney’s client for the purposes of legal advice or litigation which is pending or contemplated or which has commenced or;

 - a third party and an attorney for the purposes of litigation which is pending or contemplated or has commenced.

 It is important to note that a reporter enjoys legal protection concerning a report submitted to the FIC and Section 38 of FICA protects persons who participate in submitting reports to the centre.
 No legal action, whether criminal or civil, can be instituted against any natural or legal person who complies in good faith with the reporting obligations of FICA.

-In addition to protection against legal liability, FICA also protects the identities of those involved in making a report to the centre.
+In addition to protection against legal liability, the FIC Act also protects the identities of those involved in making a report to the centre.
 A person involved in the making of a report cannot be forced to give evidence in criminal proceedings concerning such a report.
 However, such a person may choose to do so voluntarily.
 If a person elects not to testify, no evidence regarding that person’s identity is admissible as evidence in criminal proceedings.